namtiennguyen97/fresh_RESTful_Api/README.md

 #### Repository->Service->Controller.

-#### To examp this Api with crud ajax, access: https://github.com/namtiennguyen97/get_Api_Crud_Ajax .
+#### To example this Back-end Api crud ajax with Javascript/Jquery, access: https://github.com/namtiennguyen97/get_Api_Crud_Ajax .
 You can clone or just take a look.

 ### For the beginner.